vestrel00/contacts-android/DEV_NOTES.md

 these contacts may not have a membership to the favorites group, these contacts may still be "starred" (favortied) via the `ContactOptionsColumns.STARRED` column in the Contacts table, which is not dependent on the existence of a favorites group membership.

+#### Group memberships & Local RawContacts

+Local RawContacts may have a group membership to a default system group.

+The native Contacts app may not have an edit option for newly inserted RawContacts that have no group membership to the default group when an Account is available.
+Edits can still be made in other ways.
+Instead, an option to "Add to contacts" is shown that adds a membership to a default group but does not associate the RawContact to the Account that owns the group.
+The edit UI does not show the group membership field.

+Weirdly, this only occurs when there is exactly only one Account.
+If there are no Account or there are two or more Accounts, then this does not occur.
+Also, this does not occur for a Contact with a RawContact that has a group membership AND a RawContact that has no group membership.

 #### Groups; Deletion